gksdusql94/ML_House/README.md

    - Analyzed the relationship between important features like `OverallQual`, `YearBuilt`, `TotalBsmtSF`, `GrLivArea`, and `SalePrice`.
    - Performed correlation analysis and generated descriptive statistics.

+## 📊 Visualization
+### Histograms of Key Features:
-### Distribution: For each of the 5 features, generate a histogram.
+Distribution: For each of the 5 features, generate a histogram.
 Choose the number of bins properly.
 ''' python

-import pandas as pd
 import matplotlib.pyplot as plt

 selected_columns = ['OverallQual', 'YearBuilt', 'TotalBsmtSF', 'GrLivArea', 'SalePrice']